bitcraze/bitcraze-website/src/documentation/tutorials/hackrf-nrf.md

 The source file can be downloaded there: [nrf24_demod.grc.zip](/documentation/tutorials/nrf24_demod.grc.zip)

 This GNU Radio program will write the demodulated samples in the fifo, it will then be read by 'cat' and be piped into the decoder.
-When connected to a Crazyflie the output is:
+When connected to a Crazyflie<sup>®</sup> the output is:

 ```
 bin $  cat /tmp/fifo | ./nrf24-btle-decoder -d 1